University of South Florida

 *Please note that this application is for GRADUATE (and upper level undergraduate who are not applying for the NSF funded study) only.
 If you are seeking to apply for the undergraduate NSF grant funded study, please click here: http://educationabroad.global.usf.edu/?go=fieldschoolcostaricaNSFgrant *

 This unique program takes place in the highlands of northwestern Costa Rica.
 Monteverde, the program site, is part of the famous Monteverde Reserve Complex, an area of reserves protecting over 100,000 acres of endangered tropical forest.
 USF partners with the Monteverde Institute (MVI) to offer the Globalization and Community Health Field School.
 The Monteverde Institute is a non-profit educational and research association, which works in partnership with universities around the world and provides educational, cultural and social programs to the Monteverde community.
 The summer field school offers graduate and upper-level undergraduate student training in qualitative and quantitative methods used to conduct community-based health related research in areas undergoing changes associated with globalization.
-In addition to learning the methods, students work in small groups conducting research on issues identified by the local community and present their results to various stakeholders.
+In addition to learning the methods, students work in small groups conducting research projects that will center around small scale sustainable agriculture and gray water/waste water management, as they relate to community health and, present their results to various stakeholders.

 By participating in this program students will:

 Study quantitative and qualitative methods for collecting and analyzing community health data

 Work in teams to design and carry out community-based research on areas addressing the impact of globalization on the general wellbeing, nutritional health, and environmental health.

 Collaborate with local stockholders to conduct a health clinic in a rural community

 Learn about the Costa Rican health system and about different projects run by the University of Costa Rica School of Public Health and Non-Governmental Organizations

 Experience cultural immersion through home-stays with Costa Rican families and optional Spanish language training.